 Back to buying a new car in France

 Before I was confronted with the driver’s license problem, I was in full swing trying to buy a new car.
-With a great deal of thought, I decided to buy a Citroen 3 from my neighborhood Citroen dealer.
+With much thought, I decided to buy a Citroen 3 from my neighborhood Citroen dealer.
 The mechanics and front desk staff were always kind to me on the few occasions I’d taken Lucy to be serviced there.
 In particular, one lady at the front desk could speak English.
 Before I went to the dealership, I called and asked her to join me for my appointment with the salesman.

 You see, I know or care very little about cars.
 I just want transportation.